 Skip advert

 Advertisement

-With prices starting from north of £57,000, the ID.
-Buzz isn't cheap to buy, while adding extra kit such as two-tone paint, larger 21-inch alloy wheels and some other options packages will bump up the price further.
+With prices starting from just over £59,000, the Volkswagen ID.
+Buzz isn't cheap to buy, and adding extra kit such as two-tone paint, larger 21-inch alloy wheels, and some other options will bump up the price further.

 Advertisement - Article continues below

 However, like the vast majority of electric cars, range and efficiency in the ID.
-Buzz takes a big hit in the colder months.
+Buzz took a big hit in the colder months, which wasn’t helped by the lack of a heat pump on early versions.
 When we drove the ID.
-Buzz again in just above freezing temperatures it managed 2.7mi/kWh, which translates to a real-world range of 208 miles.
+Buzz again in just above freezing temperatures, it managed 2.7mi/kWh, which translates to a real-world range of 208 miles.
+Our long-term experience with a 77kWh ID.
+Buzz Style backed that up, which averaged 2.7mi/kWh for efficiency.
+Hopefully, the revised version with its more efficient electric motor can improve upon this figure.

+Skip advert